Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 Behind each topic is a method for quantitatively or qualitatively analyzing it.
 It:
 -	Explicitly covers the external environment and the resource side.
--	Spells out the required initiatives so that implementation plans (opera-tions and tactics) can be built.
+-	Spells out the required initiatives so that implementation plans (operations and tactics) can be built.
 -	Highlights the outcomes in a multi-faceted way including and beyond financial results.

 The graph below shows how the elements of the four classical frameworks are incorporated in EMIO.
 As intended, the classical frameworks are exhaustively covered in EMIO.